 Mayor Cryer, after declaring that the people of Los Angeles had confidence in their police department and approved of Chief Davis, stated in a public letter: “I think that we may fairly conceded that Captain Jones made a grievous mistake in committing Mrs. Collins to the psychopathic ward.
 These new techniques require careful supervision or such errors are apt to occur.
 That does not mean that the officer who made such a mistake or the chief of police must be removed in order to pay for the mistake.”
 The pro-Davis Times was so keen to defend the chief, it quoted a club woman who asserted that “many people” still believed the boy sent east really was Walter Collins- even though the boy in question had himself admitted that he wasn’t and his actual parents had claimed him.

-The Police Commission took no action against Davis, asserting there were no complaints against him.
+Still the Police Commission took no action against Davis, asserting there were no complaints against him.
 It held a hearing on Jones, at his request, to review his suspension on November 13, 1928, and ultimately voted to extend his suspension without pay for 4 months.

 Two weeks later, Steward Gordon Northcott, who had been able to delay his extradition to the States for several weeks, was now en route to Los Angeles in custody of Riverside Co.
 Deputy D.A.
 Redwine.
 On the train heading south, he told Redwine that Walter Collins “would not be found again.”
-At the same time, contradictorily, he denied killing Walter.
+At the same time, he denied killing Walter.

 Los Angeles Co.
-Chief Deputy DA Buron Fitts (who, having sucessfully prosecuted his boss, Asa Keyes, would be sworn in as DA himself on December 3) announced that Northcott would be tried in Los Angeles for the murder of an unnamed Mexican youth, believed to have been killed at the family’s Britannia Street home.
+Chief Deputy DA Buron Fitts (who, having successfully prosecuted his boss, Asa Keyes, would be sworn in as DA himself on December 3) announced that Northcott would be tried in Los Angeles for the murder of an unnamed Mexican youth, believed to have been killed at the family’s Britannia Street home.
 Riverside County DA Ford agreed Los Angeles had the stronger case.
 Accordingly, on November 30, Northcott was brought from the train depot at Glendale to the Hall of Justice and booked into the County Jail for the murder of the unnamed youth, whose headless body had been found near Puente on February 2, a month before Walter went missing.